DewySoftware/dqs-site/about.md

 ### Wait, Baritone?

 Yes, that's right.
 Using Taribone, the DQS headless Baritone implementation, DQS can run Baritone tasks in the cloud.
-Using commands like `&goto` and `&path`, you can leave your account on the highway while you sleep.
+Using commands like `&goto` and `&path`, you can leave your account on the highway while you sleep, and with `&mine`, you can turn your account into an auto-mining machine.

 This is a new feature that has never been implemented in a public facing proxy/queueing service like this before, and a great leap forward in automation.